ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly sunny.
-High near 90, with temperatures falling to around 88 in the afternoon.
+         <h3>This Afternoon</h3>Mostly sunny, with a high near 90.
 South wind around 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear.
-Low around 68, with temperatures rising to around 70 overnight.
+         <h3>Tonight</h3>Partly cloudy, with a low around 68.
 South wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Sunny, with a high near 91.
-South wind 7 to 20 mph, with gusts as high as 29 mph.<br></div>
+South wind 7 to 18 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A chance of showers and thunderstorms after 1am.
-Partly cloudy, with a low around 70.
-South wind 12 to 18 mph, with gusts
+         <h3>Tuesday Night</h3>A chance of showers and thunderstorms after midnight.
+Partly cloudy, with a low around 69.
+South southwest wind 12 to 17 mph,
-         as high as 28 mph.
+         with gusts as high as 26 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely.
+         <h3>Wednesday</h3>Showers and thunderstorms likely.
 Partly sunny, with a high near 85.
+South southwest wind around 14 mph, with gusts as high
-         South southwest wind around 14 mph, with gusts as high as 24 mph.
+         as 24 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">